dimsuz/vanilla/README.md

 ## Usage

-This library assumes a clear separation between a non-validated and validated models, which makes only a validated and mapped data appear in the resulting model:
+This library is based on an idea of a clear separation between a non-validated and validated models, which makes only a validated and mapped data appear in the resulting model:

 ```kotlin
 @ValidatedAs(Person::class)